ropensci/DataPackageR/README.md

     verify how the processing was done, increasing confidence in your data.

-  - It automates construction of the documenation and maintains a data set version and an md5 fingerprint of each data object in the package.
+  - It automates construction of the documentation and maintains a data set version and an md5 fingerprint of each data object in the package.
 If the data changes and the package is rebuilt, the data version is automatically updated.